HomeDing/homeding.github.io/elements/button.md

 </div>

-The input can come from a digitalin[Digital Input Element](/elements/digitalin) or anynother element that generates boolean values.
+The input can come from a [Digital Input Element](/elements/digitalin) or another element that generates boolean values.

 It can also be used to define a Button Element in the Web UI of the device.